 Thus 3 chains are equivalent to one double crochet.
 This will be abbreviated ch3.
 Occasionally a pattern may state to chain 2 instead, and if you tend to crochet loosely, you may use 2.

 How to Double Crochet - Supplies

-When learning how to double crochet, you just need a hook and yarn.
+Supplies required for learning how to double crochet.
+In order to learn how to do a double crochet you just need a hook and yarn.

 - HOOKS - Use the recommended hook for your yarn thickness, which is usually printed on the yarn band which is wrapped around your skein.
 Read more about crochet hook sizes including conversion charts for different countries.

 - BASICS - It is also useful to have a pair of scissors and a tape measure handy, once you start working on specific items.